-Textile art enthusiast, lover of wild places, day-dreamer, bossy-boots, fresh-air freak, responsibility-for-the-world-taker, cat-lover, list-maker, sailor, injustice-challenger, lazy cook, camper, water-baby, social worker, traveller, stitch fanatic, mountain walker, word-lover, fortunate friend, obsessive completer-finisher, dawn-chorus listener, skier, big sister, ditherer, number-phobic, colour enthusiast, country-girl, organiser, adoring auntie, night-owl, rule-breaker, cosmic guilt-sufferer, book-worm, explorer, freedom-seeker, another-glass-of-wine drinker, centre-stage hater, silence-lover.
+Textile art enthusiast, lover of wild places, day-dreamer, fresh-air freak, responsibility-for-the-world-taker, cat-lover, list-maker, sailor, injustice-challenger, water-baby, social worker, traveller, stitch fanatic, mountain walker, word-lover, fortunate friend, dawn-chorus listener, skier, big sister, colour enthusiast, country-girl, organiser, adoring auntie, night-owl, rule-breaker, book-worm, explorer, freedom-seeker, silence-lover.

 A Textile Journey

-In 2015 together with four of my fellow-students on the Diploma course, we formed a new exhibiting group ‘FIVE’.
-We started by exhibiting at The Studio Gallery at Worthing Museum and Art Gallery in May 2016, and we plan to exhibit together regularly.
+In 2015, together with four of my fellow-students on the Diploma course, we formed a new exhibiting group ‘FIVE’.
+We started by exhibiting at The Studio Gallery at Worthing Museum and Art Gallery in May 2016, followed by an exhibition in Milton Keynes.
+We tend to have several years working to a fairly broad theme in preparation for a joint exhibition.
+Our first two exhibitions were based on the theme of ‘World Textiles’.
+Currently we’re working on the theme of ‘A sense of Place’.
 There is more information about the group on the FIVE page.

 Over the last few years I have also taken part in Worthing Artists Open Houses, and other exhibitions such as Ramster and The Thread.
 As I approach retirement, the balance of my working life is gradually shifting a little, from ‘the day job’ towards textiles.
 Who knows where it will lead.
 ‘Watch this space’, as they say!